-- Your ability to cope with stress (primarily via cortisol and adrenalin)
+- Your ability to cope with stress (primarily via cortisol and adrenaline)

-Today I want to focus on the effects of “stress” on your adrenal glands and consequently, your health.
+Today I am focussing on the effects of stress on your adrenal glands and consequently, your health.

 What happens when you are stressed?

 We all experience some level of stress every day of our lives.
-Stress switches on the “fight or flight” response of our sympathetic nervous system (of which the adrenal glands form a part).
+Stress switches on the “fight or flight” response of your sympathetic nervous system (the adrenals are part of this system).

-Activation of our stress response results in an increase in blood pressure and heart rate, an increase in blood glucose levels, a drop in digestive activities and a decline in reproductive hormones.
+Activation of your stress response leads to an increase in blood pressure and heart rate, an increase in blood glucose levels, a drop in digestive activity and a decline in reproductive hormones.
 Most of this happens via an increase in the production of cortisol and adrenaline.

 This makes sense when you think about it.
 Your stress response is your survival mechanism.
 If you are under attack (i.e. stressed) your body switches into survival mode.
 Your blood pressure goes up and there is increased blood flow to your heart, brain and muscles so you can run away from the threat or fight it (fight or flight).
 The last thing your body needs to be concerned with is matters of digestion or reproduction.
-Your goal is to survive the threat.
+Your main focus at this time is to survive the threat.

 These survival mechanisms are designed to allow us to handle a short term threat (stressor).
-Either we get away (fly) or we fight (and hopefully live).
-Either way, it will all be over quickly and our stress response should switch off, allowing the body to return to normal function, blood pressure declines, digestion and reproduction return to normal activity.
+Either we get away (fly) or we stay and fight (and hopefully live).
+Regardless of your action, it will all be over quickly and your stress response should switch off, allowing the body to return to normal function, blood pressure declines, digestion and reproduction return to normal activity.

 The problem is, in our current world, for many of us, the stressors rarely go away.
-There seems to be one after another and as a consequence we spend much of our time in “fight or flight” mode.
+There seems to be one after another and as a consequence, we spend a lot of our days and nights in “fight or flight” mode.

-Stressors can come in many forms and can be a very individual and personal thing…one person’s stress is another person’s relaxation.
+These days our predators come in different forms from the sabre-tooth tigers of old.
+Stressors can be a very individual and personal thing…one person’s stress is another person’s relaxation.

 Stress can come in the form of: